opencog/miner/examples/miner/mozi-ai/README.md

 ### Run Pattern Miner

-By default the demo uses the provided dataset `bestLMPDmoses.scm` under the folder `kbs`.
+By default the demo uses the provided dataset `mozi-ai-sample.scm` under the folder `kbs`.
 If you wish to use another dataset go to `mine-mozi-ai.scm` and modify the variable `kb-filename` accordingly.
 Then enter the following